 The seductive nature and worldly music of most forms of dancing are contrary to biblical principles.
 PCC wants students to have a wholesome relationship with members of the opposite gender without the temptations that are often associated with dancing, so dancing is not permitted.

 Consideration for Others

 Students are encouraged to use discernment when listening to or playing music so that it is not a distraction to others.
-Plan to play musical instruments outdoors or in designated practice areas—practice studios, residence hall rooms where others aren’t studying or working on assignments, or outside along the Commons wall.
-Control volume as appropriate to the setting or consider using headphones/earbuds as permitted in the following areas:
+Students should plan to play musical instruments outdoors or in designated practice areas—practice studios, residence hall rooms where others aren’t studying or working on assignments, or outside along the Commons wall.
+Students should control volume as appropriate to the setting or consider using headphones/earbuds as permitted in the following areas:

 - Residence Halls